 There seems to be no single reason why people become involved in domestic extremist groups; however, it often occurs when someone is trying to satisfy deep, personal needs.
 Feelings of isolation, depression or worthlessness can be contributing factors for someone searching out acceptance.
 These traits are also common in drug and alcohol abusers.
 Because they are seeking a connection, addicts are susceptible to the groupthink of extremist groups.

 Human trafficking involves the use of physical force, fraud or coercion to benefit from the commercial labor or sexual exploitation of others.
 In the simplest terms, human trafficking is modern-day slavery.
-According to the United States Department of Health and Human Services, after drug dealing, human trafficking is tied with the illegal arms industry as the second largest criminal industry in the world today, and it is the fastest growing.
+According to the United States Department of Health and Human Services, after drug dealing, human trafficking is the second largest criminal industry in the world today, and it is the fastest growing.